-With these standards in mind, we turn to the merits of Mother's appeal.
+With these standards in mind, we turn to the merits of Father's appeal.

-Mother stipulated that the children were in need of care, and she does not dispute that on appeal.
-Essentially, she argues the State failed to present clear and convincing evidence that she was unfit because she had completed the case plan tasks assigned to her.
-In addition, she contends the agencies involved had not made reasonable efforts to reintegrate her with her children.
+Father stipulated that the children were in need of care, and he does not dispute that on appeal.
+His claim is that the State failed to present clear and convincing evidence that he was unfit because he had completed the case plan tasks assigned to him.
+He also claims that the State failed to show that his circumstances were unlikely to change in the foreseeable future.

-The State presented extensive evidence on two of these factors to prove that Mother was unfit: (1) failure of reasonable efforts made by appropriate public or private agencies to rehabilitate the family (K.S.A.
+Here, the State presented extensive evidence on two of the statutory factors to prove that Father was unfit: (1) failure of reasonable efforts made by appropriate public or private agencies to rehabilitate the family (K.S.A.
 2020 Supp.
 38-2269[b][7]); and (2) lack of effort on the part of the parent to adjust the parent's circumstances, conduct, or conditions to meet the needs of the children (K.S.A.
 2020 Supp.
 38-2269[b][8]).
-In addition, because the children were not in Mother's physical custody, the State also presented evidence in support of these additional factors: (1) failure to assure care of the child in the parental home when able to do so (K.S.A.
+Because the children were not in Father's physical custody, the State also presented evidence in support of these additional factors: (1) failure to assure care of the child in the parental home when able to do so (K.S.A.
 2020 Supp.
 38-2269[c][1]); and (2) failure to carry out a reasonable plan approved by the court directed toward the integration of the child into the parental home (K.S.A.
 2020 Supp.
-38-2269[c][3]).
+38-2269[c)][3]).